KGan31/SHIVA/README.md

-# Gemini Clone
+# SHIVA

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+SHIVA is a project aimed at developing a personalized Voice Assistant using NLP Techniques.

 ## Table of Contents